Dan Ashworth and Gareth Southgate explain the purpose of the England DNA.

 The discussion led onto detailed reflection into how we wanted England teams to play in the future and how we want to coach and support our players.
 It was these discussions that were the start point for the England DNA project.

 A thorough, detailed and comprehensive process followed.
 We consulted with all the stakeholders in the English game at all levels.
-We have spoken to the Premier League, Football League and the professional clubs, those involved at grassroots level as well as England’s two senior coaches, Roy Hodgson and Mark Sampson.
-We have spoken to a wide range of different sports and business in order to collect everybody’s thoughts on how we can move English football forward.
+We have spoken to the Premier League, Football League and the professional clubs, those involved at grassroots level as well as England’s senior coaches.

 The disability performance unit has mirrored the process of working with key staff and stakeholders from impairment specific senior squads and centres, looking at how the England DNA will be applied across disability football.